 MULINO BIANCO COMMITMENT TO THE ENVIRONMENT

 Mulino Bianco’s commitment to protect the environment began a long time ago.
-After gradually reducing its greenhouse gas emissions and water use over time, in 2020, Mulino Bianco became the Group's fourth brand - after Wasa, GranCereale and Harrys – to offset 100% of its greenhouse gas emissions.
-In addition to this, our brand is committed to buying 100% of its energy from renewable sources and using 100% recyclable packaging.
+Since 2008, our brand has been constantly reducing its greenhouse gas emissions and water use over time.
+In addition to this ongoing effort, Mulino Bianco is committed to buying 100% of its electricity from renewable sources and using 100% recyclable packaging.

 Three goals linked to our priority objectives, which are to respect nature, limit waste and reduce our environmental impact.